-Temperature monitoring equipment will continue to be installed by DCSWCD and SSWCD staff at all VRMN monitoring sites.
+Temperature monitoring equipment continue to be installed by DCSWCD and SSWCD staff at VRMN monitoring sites that the MNDNR does not deploy loggers.

 Biological Monitoring

 Prior to macroinvertebrate sampling, a site visit was completed for each monitoring location.
 The primary purpose of each site visit was to ensure that sites were suitable for sampling and to identify sample reach lengths.
 Macroinvertebrate habitat was documented during reconnaissance trip so that all appropriate habitats were sampled when staff returned for macroinvertebrate sample collection, approximately one month later.
 Protocols for site reconnaissance were adopted from those specified by the MPCA (MPCA, 2009).